gabriel-ong-zhe-mian/lawnet-singapore-student/README.md

 # lawnet-singapore-student

-Library to login and download cases from LawNet for students in Singapore law schools.
+Library to login and logout from LawNet for students in Singapore law schools, and containing the URL prefix for each school from which other LawNet URLs may be accessed to retrieve cases.

 Initial support for Singapore Management University and National University of Singapore.
 Support for Singapore University of Social Sciences is planned.